 How to meet people in Naples?

-How to choose ideal roommates in Naples?
+How to choose the ideal roommates in Naples?